OC Streetcar: Current project and construction

 Environmental reports were completed and the project qualified for federal funding status by 2015.
-Former President Barack Obama included $125 million for OC Streetcar in the 2016-17 federal budget under the Major Capital Investments (New Starts) program.
+Former President Barack Obama included $125 million for OC Streetcar in the 2016–17 federal budget under the Major Capital Investments (New Starts) program.
 In January 2017, Congress approved an additional $50 million in funding for the project, for a total of $175 million.
 The streetcar was also one of the "Top 10 State Infrastructure Projects" that Governor Jerry Brown has recommended for expedited federal review.
 The total funding would be 72.2 percent from the federal government, 8.6 percent from California's state cap and trade program, and 19.2 percent from the county sales tax.

 OCTA announced in September 2015 that HNTB Corporation would carry out design work.
 The $15 million contract covered design of tracks, bridges, stations, associated utilities and the vehicle maintenance and storage facility.
 In December 2016 OCTA released a request for proposals for the manufacturing and delivery of the light rail vehicles.
 Construction is planned to start in 2018, and revenue service was expected to begin in 2020.
 In March 2018, OCTA placed an order for 8 S70 vehicles (later rebranded as S700 by Siemens), at a cost of $51.5 million.
 By July 2018, costs had increased to a projected $407.76 million (up from an estimated $299.3 million as of June 2017) with an expected completion in 2021.

 On September 24, 2018, OCTA awarded a $220.5 million contract to Walsh Construction Company to build the streetcar.

 On November 30, 2018, a groundbreaking ceremony was held, and the Federal Transit Administration announced that federal funding would be increased to $217 million.

+The line was expected to start operations in 2021, but the project has faced delays and setbacks, including the discovery of human remains at a construction site in September 2020 and lawsuits from Walsh Construction Company in March 2022.
+On October 2023, OCTA staff reported a revenue service date of August 2025 to the Federal Transit Administration.
+However, on February 2025 OCTA extended the opening date further to March 2026, citing "challenges related to construction."

+On October 16, 2025, The OC Streetcar started testing on the Pacific Electric Right-of-Way, Between Raitt St and Westminster Ave.
+Street testing is expected to begin before the end of 2025.